 For information about the colorectal and peritoneal oncology centre visit www.christie.nhs.uk/cpoc

 Christie information

-The cancer information centre at The Christie in Withington stocks a wide range of booklets free to patients, their families and carers and offers a free confidential service for anyone affected by cancer.
-Contact: 0161 446 8100.
+The cancer information centre stocks a wide range of booklets free to patients, their families and carers and offers a free confidential service for anyone affected by cancer.
+Telephone 0161 446 8100.

 Complementary therapy and smoking cessation